Salmon data package specification

 Guidance:

-code_valuemust match exactly the values present in the data table.code_labelandcode_descriptioncan be used to auto-generate documentation.concept_scheme_iriidentifies the SKOS concept scheme containing the controlled vocabulary.term_iriandterm_typeenable alignment with the larger salmon ontology and SKOS vocabularies, linking each code value to its corresponding ontology term.
+code_valuemust match exactly the values present in the data table.code_labelandcode_descriptioncan be used to auto-generate documentation.concept_scheme_iriidentifies the SKOS concept scheme containing the controlled vocabulary.term_iriandterm_typealign each coded value with the broader ontology.

-9 Relationship to Ontology, R Package, and GPT
+10 Relationship to Ontology, R Package, and Guided Assistants

 - The ontology defines the formal semantics for: